 Whether your users need to visualize email communication, credit card fraud, IT networks, or data that isn’t inherently ‘graphy’ – graph visualization can help.
 It brings a new dimension to any dataset, revealing insight that would otherwise go undiscovered.

 Our brains struggle with processing data, but are great at spotting patterns if the data is presented in a tangible format.
 Armed with visualizations, we can spot trends and outliers very effectively.

 For example, in this chart – representing email data collected by US federal investigators during the Enron collapse – we can quickly identify patterns in the network.
 Influential nodes are sized larger, making them stand out instantly, and clusters of closely connected nodes are easy to spot.

 Integrating graph visualization into your web application will help your users gain insight into their data quickly.
 Analysts often need to make fast decisions, based on a deep understanding of data.
-Graph visualization empowers them do that with confidence.
+Graph visualization applications empower them to do that with confidence.

 Exploring network data interactively allows users to gain deeper knowledge, understand context and ask more questions, compared to static visualization.

-The example below shows a corporation’s IT network.
+The example below uses KeyLines to show a corporation’s IT network.
 Exploring the data interactively and incrementally uncovers insight that would be impossible to see in a flat, tabular format without losing context or detail.

 Now that we’ve shown some of the high-level benefits of graph visualization you’re probably ready to give it a go.
-There are plenty of reasons why KeyLines should be your graph visualization engine of choice.
-Take a look at the benefits here.
+There are plenty of reasons why our graph visualization toolkit technology is the right choice.

-Ready to supercharge your data analysis with graph visualization?
-Sign up for a free KeyLines trial here.
+Ready to create your own graph visualization application?
+Sign up for a free trial.